alittlemarket/alittlemarket.github.io/_posts/2016-01-20-deal-with-fast-sftp-transferts-using-php.md

 ---
 layout: post
-title:  "Deal with fast SFTP transferts using PHP"
+title:  "Fast SFTP transferts using PHP"
 date:   2016-01-20
 categories: workflow
 tags: [php, sftp, rasmus, phpseclib, php-ssh2]
 author: romain
 ---

-Recently, I've faced a tricky problem at Etsy France.
+Recently, I've faced a tricky problem at Etsy France that implied two implementations that gave counter-intuitive performances.

-The project was to implement some CSV file transfers of useful data between us and our email provider (both upload and download).
-These transfers were performed by a cron task each day and the protocol used for these transfers was SFTP.
+Here is how it started: we needed to daily upload and download CSV files from our email provider and these transfers had to be using the [SFTP protocol](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol).

-So I've searched how it was possible to implement SFTP transfers inside a PHP cron task, and I remember the [PHP-SSH2](http://php.net/manual/en/book.ssh2.php) extension, which provides a useful API to implements that.
+While I was looking how it was possible to implement SFTP transfers inside a PHP cron task, I remembered the existence of a PHP extension - [PHP-SSH2](http://php.net/manual/en/book.ssh2.php), which was based on the [libssh2 C binding](http://www.libssh2.org/), and wrote the following code for a POC:

-So, let's start the work with the help of the extension, here is the code i've implemented for a POC :

 {% highlight php %}
 <?php